tpope/vim-rhubarb/README.markdown

 ------------

 In addition to [fugitive.vim][], [Curl](http://curl.haxx.se/) is
 required (included with OS X).
-There are 3 ways you can tell rhubarb.vim your GitHub credentials:
+There are 5 ways you can tell rhubarb.vim your GitHub credentials:

+1. In a netrc:

+        echo 'machine api.github.com login <user> password <password>'>>~/.netrc

-1. In Git:
+2. In Git:

         git config --global github.user <user>
         git config --global github.password <password>

-2. In your shell:
+3. In your shell:

         export GITHUB_USER=<user>
         export GITHUB_PASSWORD=<password>

-3. In Vim:
+4. In Vim:

         let g:github_user = '<user>'
         let g:github_password = '<password>'

-4. In a netrc:

-        echo 'machine api.github.com login <user> password <password>'>>~/.netrc
+5. With an API token:

+        let g:RHUBARB_TOKEN = '<token>'

 If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and